You Support This Site

 Prescott even goes so far as to try and raise awareness for Kong and have him sent back to Skull Island to continue slaughtering the islanders!

 Earlier in the movie, while Kong was being FedEx'd to the states, Prescott shed crocodile tears for the island natives because "We kidnapped their God."

 This "God" that terrorized their lives, forcing them into a primitive and harsh culture where they sacrificed the women of their tribe - their daughters - to appease the great beast.
-With the awful monster gone, the islanders can now live without the threat of constant terror and death on a beautiful island paradise, right?
+With the awful monster gone, the islanders can now live without the oppressive threat of constant terror and death on a beautiful island paradise, right?

 Not according to the unbelievably racist Prescott, who predicts of the natives that, without Kong, "A year from now that will be an island full of burnt-out drunks."

-Personally I don't believe in psychics, but even if Prescott is right, a drunken party among friends and family - even with the occassional brawl - is certainly preferable to sacrificing your own children to be eaten ALIVE!
+Personally I don't believe in psychics, but even if Prescott is right, a drunken party among friends and family - even with the occasional brawl - is certainly preferable to sacrificing your own children to be eaten ALIVE!

 Prescott is supposed to be the good guy?!?

 Not the kinda guy I'd want watching my back.

 The final Battle Royale atop the former World Trade Center (also in the trailer and on the poster!
 This movie spoiled itself.) is nowhere near as exciting as the movie poster suggests.
 It is horribly edited, with King Kong destroying the same helicopter, with the same people inside, on two different separate occasions, by swatting it out of his face.